 A snuffle mat is an interactive enrichment puzzle that will engage your dog’s mind and body.
 You can purchase one online (on Etsy for example) or you can get crafty and make one yourself (we’ll show you how at the end of this article).

 Snuffle mats are typically in a square format and are made of a rubber mat with holes and fleece material.

 If you have a snuffle mat with long fleece strips, the puzzle will be harder for your dog.
 If the fleece strips are short, the puzzle is easier for your dog.
 Dog owners often start with shorter strips first and then work their way up to long strips.

-Snuffle mats are simple to make yourself but it’s a time-consuming task, so you might prefer to buy one.
+Snuffle mats for dogs are simple to make yourself but it’s a time-consuming task, so you might prefer to buy one.
 They can be tricky to find in pet stores, so we typically recommended buying them through Etsy.

 On Etsy, you can buy handmade and unique items from creative entrepreneurs in Australia.